hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 We can find that there are 1/10 (because of `frac=0.1`) data have been randomly selected and the data has been disrupted the order.
 You can also learn more about the regulations of sampling in [pandas official document](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.sample.html#pandas-dataframe-sample).

 ### Resample
-In statistics, **resampling** is method for drawing randomly with replacement from a set of data points, including exchanging labels on data points when performing significance tests or validating models by using random subsets.
-You can learn more about it from [Resampling - Wikipedia](https://en.wikipedia.org/wiki/Resampling_(statistics)).

-### aggregate
-The aggregate is a process where the values of multiple rows are grouped together.
-It is aimed to form a single value of more significant meaning or measurement e.g. a sum, a max or a mean.
-The sampled dataset from the previous part is still a rather large source for data visualisation.
-In order to draw a legible chart in our screen, we need to aggerate the frequency of words from a daily level into a more long-range aggregation.
-Let's first utilise what we learnt before to parse these twitts' post time, formatting them into machine recognizable ones:
+In `pandas` library, `resample()` is a convenience method for frequency conversion and resampling of time series.
+Its object  must have a index composed by datetime-like values like Datetime or Timedelta.
+Therefore, let's first utilise what we learnt before to parse these twitts' post time, formatting them into machine recognizable ones:
 ```
 from datetime import datetime
 from dateutil import parser